jdeath/enphase_local/README.md

   serial: 'XXXX' # Requried, your envoy serial number.
 Find this going to envoy.local - Used to get cloud data
 ```

+# To Do
+1. Cache Local Token Between Homeassistant Restarts incase cloud is down
+1. Have a version that switched for people with "Load with Solor Production".
+This can be queried from local envoy, so should be easy